 A Career In Commercial Printing

 With only a year of college and no degree, after taking various odd jobs around town to make ends meet.
 She landed an entry-level job in the printing industry at American Color.
-Her starting position as an assistant to the table strippers introduced her to the old school methods of printing, when ruby lith was cut film burned to make plates for the commercial printing presses.
+Her starting position as an assistant to the table strippers introduced her to the old school methods of printing when ruby lith was cut and film burned to make plates for the commercial printing presses.
 Her work schedule of 4 PM to 4 AM six days a week at five dollars an hour was a tough road to making a living at that time in her life.
 She slowly grew a career in the commercial print industry moving from production to customer service and eventually ending up in sales at McQuiddy Printing then Lithographic’s.

 Twyla developed a niche of working with graphic designers helping to bring their artistic vision to ink on paper.
 She loved what she did, loved her clients, and was able to make a good living for many years in the print industry through 100% commissioned sales (meaning without the security of a salary.)
 Over the years the long work hours regardless of weekends or holidays took their toll on her and in 2018 she decided to leave believing that her career was literally going to kill her.
 It was then that she set out to pursue her dream of becoming a self-employed fiber artist.

 “I had this thought in my head that I wanted to be a production sewist, I thought that it would fit me and that I could figure out how to have my own business working from home bringing in money and doing something I really liked,” Twyla says.

 Through one of her now-defunct non-profit clients, The Nashville Fashion Alliance (NFA), she had learned of a sewing school called The Sewing Training Academy.
 Twyla reached out to the program director, Trishawna Quincy, to find out more.
 She was accepted into the school and began taking full-time classes learning how to sew for manufacturing on industrial machines.